 This is mostly related to the fact that closed-captioned videos are accessible to more people and therefore get more views, so they’re bound to get more likes, shares, and comments.
 Plus, people tend to watch closed-captioned videos longer than average, which also adds to user engagement.

 Make Sure Your Closed Captions Are Accurate

-YoutTube’s auto-caption uses speech recognition, which is not nearly as accurate as a professional transcribing speech.
-This results in inaccurate closed captions, which are detrimental for a number of reasons.
+YouTube’s auto-caption uses speech recognition, which is not nearly as accurate as a professional transcribing speech.
+This results in inaccurate closed captions, which are detrimental for a two key reasons.

-If you want to improve your search ranking, increase video views, and see greater user engagement, contact the professionals at Accredited Language today for closed caption and subtitling services that meet your budget.
+If you want to improve your search ranking, increase video views, and see greater user engagement, contact the professionals at Accredited Language today for closed captioning services that meet your budget.